sisatech/sisatech.github.io/docs/README.md

 # What is vorteil.io?

+The idea of vorteil is to run your applications in a virtual machine with the following concepts in mind:

+1. Immutable Infrastructure

+Vorteil's command line interface (VCLI) generates deployable packages, which can not be modified once deployed.
+During the build process the owner of a package has full control over all files and dependencies.

+2. Microservice Architecture

+Vorteil is following a unikernel-like approach in a sense that it uses a single address space and can run only one application at a time (multiple threads are possible of course).
+This means that each service runs in it's own small, isolated virtual machine.
+These machines can be orchestrated to form a full application.

-vorteil.io is a microkernel running your applications unchanged preparing them for microservices and immutable infrastructure.
-Try it out with our easy-to-follow [getting started guide](/quick/first_run)
+Try it out with the easy-to-follow [getting started guide](/quick/first_run)

 <center>
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=NKjCnMLd-Rs